[ Printer Friendly Version ] [ Report Abuse ]

 “I know for a fact that I have,” Harry said, smiling back at her.
 “You know, I spent all of my childhood feeling like I didn’t belong, not at the Dursleys, not in school… and I’ve spent all of my life mourning over the fact that I don’t have a family.
 Over my parents, and Sirius and Lupin, and now… I know that I do have one.
 And I do have a place where I belong, and… It’s quite hard to believe sometimes, you know, that I really have all those things that I wished for.
 But the most important thing, and the one that gives me a place to belong more than anything, is what you and I have.
 And you.
 You’re just… I know that I’ll always want to be where you are, and that I’m supposed to be.”

 He made a pause and let go of her hands.
 In the next moment, he had pulled something out of his pocket, and he knelt down amongst the petals, reaching for her hand.
-Ginny’s eyes were filled with tears and her mind was spinning in chaos in one way, while being perfectly still and calm in another, as if part of her had known that this was supposed to happen, right there and then.
+Ginny’s eyes were filled with tears and half her mind was spinning in chao,, while the other was perfectly still and calm, as if part of her had known that this was supposed to happen, right there and then.
 And Harry opened the box he had got from his pocket, revealing a golden ring with three small diamonds glistening in the sunlight that fell perfectly on it, and said:

 “Ginevra Molly Weasley… will you marry me?”